-[I.e., a connection set must - unless the model or block is partial - contain one source of a signal (the last item (item 5) covers the case where a connector of a component is left unconnected and the source given textually).]
+[I.e., a connection set must - unless the model or block is partial - contain one source of a signal (item 5 covers the case where a connector of a component is left unconnected and the source given textually).]

 • Variables from a protected outside connector must be part of a connection set containing at least one inside connector or one declared public outside connector (i.e. it may not be an implicitly defined part of an expandable connector).